Pythm/ad-Lightwand/README.md

 ##### Normal vs Reset Modes
 While the distinction between normal and reset modes is subtle, it's essential to note that calling normal mode when the current mode is already set to normal will have no effect.
 To simplify automation and user interactions, I use the following approach:

-In automations that adjust lighting modes automatically, I call normal mode.
+In automations that changes lighting modes automatically, I call normal mode.
 For all other cases, such as user interface interactions or switch activations, I call reset mode.
 This separation helps maintain a clean and intuitive control flow for both automated and manual lighting adjustments.